 Can I use multiple Facebook accounts on my headset?

-Yes, Facebook allows up to four Facebook accounts on each Oculus Quest 2 headset.
+Yes, Meta allows up to four Facebook accounts on each Meta Quest 2 headset.
 This is useful for when there's only one Quest 2 in a household, allowing multiple people to use it with their own profiles, multiplayer identities, and game progress.
-Remember that Facebook requires you to use your real name when making a Facebook account, so these cannot be alias accounts.
+Remember that Meta requires you to use your real name when making a Facebook account, so these cannot be alias accounts.

 Better yet, the main Facebook account on the headset shares the app library with all other accounts on the headset.
 That means you only need one copy of each app or game per headset instead of per account.
 That, again, makes it easy to share between multiple people.